Model Predictive Robustness of Signal Temporal Logic Predicates: Introduction

-\quad b) {\it Model-free Robustness:} The robustness of STL is typically nonconvex and nondifferentiable, e.g., in \cite{donze2010robust}.
+The robustness of STL is typically nonconvex and nondifferentiable, see, e.g., \cite{donze2010robust}.
 Therefore, it is generally difficult to deploy fast gradient-based optimization algorithms for online usage, such as optimization-based trajectory planning for autonomous vehicles \cite{YuanfeiLin2022a}.
 Many new extensions for STL robustness have been proposed to address this issue.
 In \cite{Pant2017, mehdipour2019arithmetic, gilpin2020smooth, Varnai2020updated}, smooth approximations are applied to make the robustness differentiable.
 To handle complex specifications efficiently, \cite{kurtz2022mixed} considers STL formulas over convex predicates.
-However, these works only refine the robustness calculation for temporal and logical operators while using affine functions as the robustness of predicates.
+However, these works only refine the robustness calculation for temporal and logical operators while using affine functions to compute the robustness of predicates.

-For uncertain and changing environments, a probabilistic variant of STL is proposed to express safety constraints on random variables and stochastic signals in~\cite{yoo2015control, sadigh2016safe, tiger2020incremental}.
-Similarly, Lee \textit{et. al.}~\cite{lee2021signal} extend STL with uncertain events as predicates to formulate a controller synthesis problem as probabilistic inference.
-Nevertheless, these works only evaluate the signal in the form of probability distributions instead of the robustness based on stochastic methods.
-For instance, the risk of violating safety specifications is estimated by a random variable in \cite{nyberg2021risk}, where the gap between system dynamic models and the probability calculation is, however, not yet bridged since the latter only evaluates states.
+For uncertain and changing environments, probabilistic variants of STL are proposed to express safety constraints on random variables and stochastic signals in~\cite{yoo2015control, sadigh2016safe, tiger2020incremental}.
+Similarly, Lee \textit{et. al.}~\cite{lee2021signal} extend STL with uncertain events as predicates to formulate a controller synthesis problem as probabilistic inference, and the authors in \cite{nyberg2021risk} model the risk of violating safety specifications over a random variable.